-With bossac version 1.9 or later, you must give an --offset parameter on the command line to specify where to start writing the firmware in flash memory.
-This parameter was added in bossac 1.8.0 with a default of 0x2000, but starting in 1.9, the default offset was changed to 0x0000, which is not what you want in most cases.
+With bossac versions 1.9 or later, you must use theoffset parameter on the command line, and it must have the correct value for your board.
+With bossac version 1.9 or later, you must give an offset parameter on the command line to specify where to start writing the firmware in flash memory.
+This parameter was added in bossac 1.8.0 with a default of 0x2000, but starting n 1.9, the default offset was changed to 0x0000, which is not what you want in most cases.
 If you omit the argument for bossac 1.9 or later, you will probably see a "Verify Failed" error from bossac.
-Remember to change the option for - port to match the port on your Mac.
+Remember to change the option for p or --port to match the port on your Mac.